-- (a) The ARAC Designated Federal Officer (the Executive Director of the Office of Rulemaking) is involved in determining the membership balance. - (b) The FAA may fill vacancies either by soliciting nominations for membership on ARAC or appointing members to ensure a balanced membership. - (c) The Secretary will make every effort to appoint members who have the technical expertise required to meet Departmental needs and in a manner to ensure an appropriate balance of membership.
-The selection of committee members will be consistent with achieving the greatest impact, scope, and credibility among a variety of stakeholders. - (d) The Chairperson and Vice Chairperson have a two-year term limit.
-Upon the expiration of the Chairperson's term limit, the Vice Chairperson typically becomes the Chairperson and the FAA appoints a committee member to the Vice Chairperson position.
-While members are appointed for two-year terms, they may continue to serve until reappointed or replaced. - (e) Members shall not reference or otherwise utilize their membership on the Committee in connection with public statements made in their personal capacities without a disclaimer that the views expressed are their own and do not represent the views of the Committee, the FAA, or the Department of Transportation.
+- (a) The ARAC Designated Federal Officer (the Executive Director of the Office of Rulemaking) is involved in determining the membership balance. - (b) Vacancies may be filled by soliciting nominations for membership on ARAC. - (c) The Secretary will make every effort to appoint members who have the technical expertise required to meet Departmental needs and in a manner to ensure an appropriate balance of membership.
+The selection of committee members will be consistent with achieving the greatest impact, scope, and credibility among diverse stakeholders.
+Membership on the Committee is to be open to all people otherwise qualified regardless of race, religion, sex, sexual orientation, gender identity, national origin, age, or disability; this being said, we encourage applicants from these groups as we seek as diverse a talent pool as possible. - (d) The Chairperson and Vice Chairperson have a two-year term limit.
+Upon the expiration of the Chairperson's term limit, the Vice Chairperson typically becomes the Chairperson and a committee member is appointed by the FAA to the Vice Chairperson position.
+While members are appointed for two-year terms, they may continue to serve until reappointed or replaced.